 This treatise provides a comprehensive analysis of the employment-at-will doctrine in every state.
 The desk reference uses the same set of topics for each state, facilitating both comparative and single-state research.
 It is a powerful tool for practitioners articulating their arguments using analogies and examples from the laws of other states.

-Learn to resolve disputes with this invaluable resource for both beginning and seasoned labor and employment law practitioners.
-Guidance covers: achieving better outcomes; understanding what mediators and arbitrators are looking for; how neutrals decide arbitration cases; succeeding in mediation and arbitration; and crafting stronger ADR programs and settlement agreements.
+This invaluable resource for both beginning and seasoned labor and employment law practitioners provides guidance on multiple facets of dispute resolution.
+Guidance covers achieving better outcomes, understanding what mediators and arbitrators are looking for, how neutrals decide arbitration cases, succeeding in mediation and arbitration, and crafting stronger ADR programs and settlement agreements.

-For attorneys representing employers and attorneys representing unions alike, this treatise offers a complete roadmap to changing NLRB procedures.
-It covers: procedures for obtaining injunctive relief; guidelines for mail-in ballots; prioritization of and time targets for unfair labor practice cases; procedures to expedite representation cases; rules on attorney misconduct; and rules on settlement judges and bench decisions in unfair labor practice cases.
+For attorneys representing employers and unions alike, this treatise offers a complete roadmap to changing NLRB procedures.
+It covers procedures for obtaining injunctive relief, guidelines for mail-in ballots, prioritization of and time targets for unfair labor practice cases, procedures to expedite representation cases, rules on attorney misconduct, and rules on bench decisions and settlement in unfair labor practice cases.